gerrysweeney/spec-1-led/README.md

 active.
 This of course is not what the orginal Lamp did, so this does modernise it.
 If you do not want to use this you can simply tie the input pin to ground and this will be disabled.

+## Hardware / Environment / Tools

-Project is built using MPLAP-X IDE and XC8 compiler from Microchip targeting the part PIC12F675.
+Project is built using MPLAP-X IDE and XC8 compiler in "C", the Microchip ecosystem, argeting the Microchip low cost 8-pin part PIC12F675.